DogeHouseBots/dogelib-bot/README.md

 # dogelib-bot
-A bot build using dogelib :D
+A bot built using dogelib :D

 ### This bot can as of now only login to the room lel.
 Stay tuned for chat messages
 Steps to run the bot :